-Hello, my name is Paula Baker and I have lived on the lagoon for almost 5 years.
+Hello, my name is Paula Baker and I have lived on the lagoon since 2013.
 I moved from Brighton shortly after retirement and have never regretted a moment!
 I joined WOW immediately after moving in and within 6 months was elected onto the committee, who not only welcomed me warmly, but have since become good friends!

 The lagoon has so much become a part of my life that I cannot envisage living anywhere else.
 I enjoy walking my dog Alfie daily along the coastal path.
 Each day provides a different delight, whether it be the kingfisher flashing by, a cormorant catching a fish, or the mute swans calling to each other on a still, misty, rainy day.
 I particularly enjoy the sense of community that being both a resident and a committee member, gives me.

 A keen ukulele player, I am a member of a local ukulele group and we give our time freely to play in Care homes, Memory centres and Retirement homes.
 I also enjoy painting and what better place to live than here, the lagoon is a constant source of inspiration!

 I have lived here on the Widewater for 12 years and although I used to go along the Brighton Road every day to work in Worthing, I never dreamt that we would end up living here – until I saw a For Sale sign – serendipity!